The Utah-Salt Lake Chapter of ARMA became a member chapter on July 18, 1980.

 In addition to educational content, the chapter has made an effort, particularly in recent years, to provide service projects related to records management.
 Some of these service projects have included:

-- UMCOR — At the closing social in 2010 and 2011, Chapter members put together birthing kits and donate them to UMCOR (United Methodist Committee on Relief).
-These kits provide the essential items to promote a safe, clean delivery and to encourage good aftercare.
+- UMCOR — At the closing socials in 2010, 2011, 2012 and 2013, Chapter members put together birthing kits and donated them to UMCOR (United Methodist Committee on Relief).
+These kits provided the essential items to promote a safe, clean delivery and to encourage good aftercare.

 - Ogden City Cemetery — This project involved chapter members walking around the cemetery and recording information on headstones for input into a computer system.

-- Utah State Archives — This project involved chapter members assisting the state archives in foldering and organizing past Governor photographs, as well as 2002 Olympic photographs.
+- Utah State Archives — One project involved chapter members assisting the state archives in foldering and organizing past Governor photographs, as well as 2002 Olympic photographs.
 A recent project involved the cleaning and maintenance of old records.

 - CAWS — This project involved chapter members assisting an organization, CAWS, organize a records management program.
 CAWS is an organization that helps homeless pets.